Wednesday, 14 June 2017

 'We welcome the new voluntary code, but putting a complete stop to the unscrupulous activity of repairing vehicles that should be scrapped will require legislation.'

-The new Code of Practice for the Categorisation of Motor Vehicle Salvage can be seen in full here.
+The latest version of the new Code of Practice for the Categorisation of Motor Vehicle Salvage is now available.